wit-hdip-comp-sci-2021/full-stack-web-dev/README.md

 # Full Stack Web Development

-Open source version of this module:
+Open source version of the labs from this module:

 - <https://wit-hdip-comp-sci-2021-full-stack.netlify.app>